-- 8.15 If all, or part of the complaint is not resolved to the customer's satisfaction at Stage One, it will be escalated to Stage Two.
-We will acknowledge, define, and log the Stage Two complaint within five working days of the request being received. - 8.16 The Complaint Officer for the Stage Two investigation will be different to Stage One and it will be given to a senior manager, independent of the service area being complained about.
-They will review the handling and decision making at Stage One and make reasonable efforts to understand why the customer remains unhappy.
+8.15 If all, or part of the complaint is not resolved to the customer's satisfaction at Stage One, the customer can ask to escalate their complaint to Stage Two.
+This should be done within 20 working days of the written complaint response being issued to the customer.
+We will acknowledge, define, and log the Stage Two complaint within five working days of the request being received or explain if there is reason the complaint will not be investigated further.

-- 8.17 The customer will be issued a full written response within 20 working days of the complaint being acknowledged.
-All points raised in the complaint definition will be addressed, with clear reasons for the decision to uphold, or not uphold the complaint provided, referencing the relevant policy, law, and good practice where appropriate. - 8.18 If there are mitigating reasons to extend this period, any extension will be with the agreement of the customer and will be no more than 20 working days.
+- 8.16 The Complaint Investigator Officer for the Stage Two investigation will be different to Stage One and it will be given to a senior manager, independent of the service area being complained about.
+They will review the handling and decision making at Stage One and make reasonable efforts to understand why the customer remains unhappy. - 8.17 The customer will be issued a full written response within 20 working days of the complaint being acknowledged and we can extend this timescale by 20 working days if required.
+All points raised in the complaint definition will be addressed, with clear reasons for the decision to uphold, or not uphold the complaint provided, referencing the relevant policy, law, and good practice where appropriate. - 8.18 If there are mitigating reasons to extend this period further, any extension will be with the agreement of the customer and will be no more than 10 working days.
 The customer will also be provided with the contact details of the Housing Ombudsman if an extension is needed. - 8.19 The complaint response will be provided when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
 Outstanding actions will be tracked and the customer will be kept informed. - 8.20 If new evidence or information is provided that was not presented by the customer when reporting the Stage One complaint, we reserve the right to open and investigate this as a new Stage One complaint.